 Xu Ya Qi (許亞琦) as the young Zhao Fei (趙菲).
 Cute little girl.
-Though she was in the scenes at times during 1st three episodes but she didn’t have as much chance to perform like the child star whom portrayed her brother.
+Though she was in the scenes at times during first three episodes, she didn’t have as much chance to perform like the child star who portrayed her brother.
 But she was cute enough and made me see the connection between her older version as well.

 Zhang Ming Ming (張明明) as Fan Li Qun (范立群).
-I felt that this guy is really good in acting all right.
+I felt that this guy is really good at acting all right.
 At least he amazed me after watching this since I really hated him while watching Peak Times.
 He was a true playboy in here and really knew how to lure the girls in.
 Not to mention his immature behaviors at first.
-And it’s not like I really like him in here either, but found him funny at first.
+And it was not like I really liked him in here either, but found him funny at first.

 Chen Bo Nian (陳柏年) as the young Fan Li Qun (范立群).
 Not much from him except some scenes regarding how he was so spoiled.
 Consistent with his background and while he was growing up.

 Yang Zi Shan (楊子珊) as Fan Ai Qun (范愛群).
 Fan Li Qun’s younger sister.
-I don’t want to pick on her, but among the main cast, she’s the weakest link in the acting department.
+I don’t want to pick on her, but among the main cast, she was the weakest link in the acting department.
 Her inconsistency made it hard for me to understand what was really going on with the character.
-There were drop of hints here and there or some concealment to retain mystery in the plot–especially in the later parts.
+There were drops of hints here and there or some concealment to retain mystery in the plot–especially in the later parts.
 But still not too convincing with some cases.
-And I don’t really like her character.
-NOT because she’s Zhao Yu’s love interest since the start, but more like her spoiled nature that made it hard for me to like her.
+And I didn’t really like her character.
+NOT because she was Zhao Yu’s love interest since the start, but more like her spoiled nature that made it hard for me to like her.
 It’s like how I don’t like her brother for the same reason.
 At times, I want to say it’s okay.
 But I’m not really that okay with it.
-Can’t like every single character.
+I can’t like every single character.

 Xie Wen Xuan (謝聞軒) as He Si Si (何思思).
 Zhao Yu and Zhao Fei’s cousin.
-I think she’s the reason that reminds me how strong people on the surface aren’t really strong.
-I’m not saying I blame her since everything happened so fast with the other incident and she has the right to fight for her happiness, etc. Not to mention her situation hit a bit too close to home with how her mother was a single mother as well and how she remembered the events of growing up, relying on herself mostly.
-I really like her at first and found her hilarious, but was more turned off of the other dramatic events later on.
+I think she was the reason that reminded me how strong people on the surface weren’t really strong.
+I’m not saying I blame her since everything happened so fast with the other incident and she had the right to fight for her happiness, etc. Not to mention her situation hit a bit too close to home with how her mother was a single mother as well and how she remembered the events of growing up, relying on herself mostly.
+I really liked her at first and found her hilarious, but was more turned off of the other dramatic events later on.
 I did state already that I do understand the conflicts in her heart and don’t blame her for making different decisions, but I just felt too bad for Zhao Fei in some situations.
-At least she have Li Qun’s mother’s backing (and her own mother’s backing in the later parts).
+At least she had Li Qun’s mother’s backing (and her own mother’s backing in the later parts).

 Wang Jia Xuan (王佳萱) as the young He Si Si (何思思).
 Feisty and that consistency carry on to her later years.
 At least until the “real” dramas finally started.

 Long Shao Hua (龍劭華) as Fan Yong Kang (范永康).
 Li Qun and Ai Qun’s father.
-Hated the character, but felt like the actor was good with his performance.
+I hated the character but felt like the actor was good with his performance.
 He used everyone he could to get what he wanted.
-Though I wasn’t convinced with Zhao Yu and Ai Qun’s chemistry, but I felt he have a major role in ruining them.
+Though I wasn’t convinced with Zhao Yu and Ai Qun’s chemistry, I felt he have a major role in ruining them.
 How could he do that to his own daughter?
 He was totally using his health situation and her filial toward him to force her into helping him that one time.

 Xu Gui Ying (徐貴櫻) as Lin Yan Ni (林燕妮).
 Fan Yong Kang’s wife, Li Qun and Ai Qun’s mother.
-Hated the woman.
-I didn’t care if she’s the wife and has better calls than her husband in the whole business situation.
+I hated the woman.
+I didn’t care if she was the wife and had better calls than her husband in the whole business situation.
 She really made Zhao Fei’s life a living hell at one point.
-And though He Si Si’s mother brought it onto herself for acting so desperate while at the Fan resident, but I still didn’t like her attitude.
+And though He Si Si’s mother brought it onto herself for acting so desperate while at the Fan resident, I still didn’t like her attitude.

 Ann Lee (李淑楨) as Tang Mei Lin (唐美林).
 Zhao Yu and Zhao Fei’s mother.
 I had a feeling she was the weakest link at first.
 But it was just the exterior since she was much braver and stronger than her husband in many ways.
 YES, she did break down at first when she heard the news of his passing (but it was normal).
-Later on, she was confused as what she should be doing and almost sold the farm.
+Later on, she was confused as to what she should be doing and almost sold the farm.
 But she learned to become stronger and tougher over the years, protecting her children throughout the years.
-I was so scared that she would die in the later parts of the drama since the scenes spotted in the theme videos made it suspicious that someone’s going to sacrifice.
-Was glad she lived up ’til then to see Zhao Yu and Xin Er finally ending up together, etc.
+I was so scared that she would die in the later parts of the drama since the scenes spotted in the theme videos made it suspicious that someone was going to get sacrificed.
+I was glad she lived up ’til then to see Zhao Yu and Xin Er finally ending up together, etc.

 Josie Leung (梁家榕) as Tang Mei Jing (唐美晶).
 He Si Si’s mother.
 Mixed feelings.
-I like it that she’s really caring toward her sister and wanted to take her sister out on shopping trips, etc. Yet I didn’t like how she couldn’t see it when others do not want her around, etc. Sure, she wanted what was best for her daughter, etc but don’t have to act so desperate in front of the Fan family, etc.
+I liked it that she was really caring toward her sister and wanted to take her sister out on shopping trips, etc. Yet I didn’t like how she couldn’t see it when others do not want her around, etc. Sure, she wanted what was best for her daughter, etc but don’t have to act so desperate in front of the Fan family, etc.

 Michael Huang (黃仲崑) as Li Tong (李桐).
-I find him really cool and funny at first.
+I found him really cool and funny at first.
 Then later, I really respected him for what he did.
-Though he led a gang life in the past, but that didn’t stop or discourage him from starting his new life later on.
-He have hope with the search for his daughter, but there were situations that I felt he was the bravest among the male population in here.
+Though he led a gang life in the past, that didn’t stop or discourage him from starting his new life later on.
+He had hope with the search for his daughter, but there were situations that I felt he was the bravest among the male population in here.

 Wang Zhong Ping and Hu An An as Hu Ke Qin and Hu Cai Chun.
 I don’t know what to say about them, except maybe they fit more, etc. Again, he was still the weak one in the relationship.
 It was too late to change anything in the end except to let them stay together.

 Michael Huang and Ann Lee as Li Tong and Tang Mei Lin.
 Impossible but it was a shame.
-I like it that finally she could depend on someone like him.
-Yet of course they can’t become an old couple, caring toward one another anymore.
+I liked it that finally, she could depend on someone like him.
+Yet, of course, they can’t become an old couple, caring toward one another anymore.
 At least they were still friends and future-in-laws.

 Triangles: I said numerous times in the past already that I hate triangles but I guess it’s hard to ignore in this case.